Classical Foundations: The Weight of Tradition

 These technological changes affected how people thought about the world.
 Repeated listening helps you think more critically.
 People could look again at complex modern works and study them.
 At the same time, accessibility made a big difference between what was popular and what was experimental.
 Recorded music and popular genres spread through the same channels at the same time.

 As modernism advanced, the question became not only how to write within or against tradition.
 It was also about how to use music in a world where media is changing quickly.
 Some composers took this idea even further and used it to create more complex musical structures.
-Others wanted more details.
+Others wanted clearer points of orientation.
 The gap between complexity and accessibility continued to grow, preparing the ground for a reaction that would go in the opposite direction.

 Modernism's Forgotten Women: Hidden Voices